3 cl of gin

 The preparation itself is not complicated, but be careful to respect the doses once again.

-Put ice in the shaker and add the juices.
+Put the ice in the shaker and add the juices.
 Pour the gin, triple sec, apricot brandy, DOM Benedictine, and Angostura.

 Add a touch of color with a dash of grenadine.